sinedied/devto-cli/README.md

 ## Installation

-`npm install -g devto-cli`
+`npm install -g @sinedied/devto-cli`

-If you only want to synchronize a GitHub repository with dev.to, you can follow this [quickstart tutorial](#create-a-new-github-repository-synchronized-with-dev.to) and use `npx devto-cli init` without installing the CLI.
+If you only want to synchronize a GitHub repository with dev.to, you can follow this [quickstart tutorial](#create-a-new-github-repository-synchronized-with-dev.to) and use `npx @sinedied/devto-cli init` without installing the CLI.

 ## Usage